wdlindmeier/AppLauncher/README.md

       		This must be the same on all machines.

           	launch-url:
           	A URL to your content.
-Will be opened in Chrome (full screen).
+          	Will be opened in a full screen Chrome window.

           	launch-video:
           	An absolute path to a video that can be played by QuickTime.
+          	Will be presented in a full screen QuickTime window.

           	launch-command:
           	A command-line script to execute (e.g. AppleScript).